eylissaoui/react-techstack/README.md

-A simple list of useful React packages and resources for building modern projects.
+A simple personal list of useful React packages and resources for building modern projects.